DominicMashak/Molecular-Evolution/README.md

 - **Evolutionary Optimization**: Apply SA and NSGA-II to evolve molecular populations toward optimal NLO properties.
-- **NLO Property Focus**: At the moment, it specifically targets hyperpolarizability (β), along with the ability for related properties like polarizability (α), second hyperpolarizability (γ), HUMO-LUMO gap, and total energy to be screened and optimized.
+- **NLO Property Focus**: At the moment, it specifically targets hyperpolarizability (β), along with the ability for related properties like hyperpolarizability (α), second hyperpolarizability (γ), HUMO-LUMO gap, and total energy to be screened and optimized.
 - **SMILES-Based**: Uses RDKit for generating and manipulating SMILES strings, ensuring compatibility with standard cheminformatics pipelines.
 We currently use 7 mutation operators, which include: changing a bond, adding an atom, adding a branch, deleting an atom, changing an atom, adding a ring, and deleting a ring.
 All of the mutation operators have mutable weights.

 ## Supported Quantum Chemistry Methods